 - Mobile device and workspace hub using the same Wi-Fi network

-To turn on Citrix Ready workspace hub features, tap Settings and Workspace Hub to enable the feature on your device.
+To turn on the Citrix Casting feature, tap Settings and Citrix Casting on your device.

 - Web Interface does not support session roaming.
-Therefore, do not select the Add account type as Web Interface check box.
+Therefore, do not select the Add account type as Web Interface option.

 For more information about Citrix Ready workspace hub in Citrix Workspace app for Android, see Configure Citrix Ready workspace hub.